coderobe/ruby-pubchem_api/README.md

 A comprehensive Ruby library for interacting with the [PubChem PUG REST API](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest).
 This library provides a user-friendly interface to access PubChem data and services, mapping API responses onto Ruby classes for seamless integration into your applications.

+**Warning:** This implementation is unfinished and has known issues.
+Basic usage is functional, no guarantees beyond that.

 ## Table of Contents

 - [Features](#features)